blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

 to visit official documentation [OpenJDK Jigsaw quick start](http://openjdk.java.net/projects/jigsaw/quick-start).

 ### HTTP 2 client
-Major browsers supported HTTP/2 for a long time, finally Java have caught up and introduced HTTP/2 client.
+Major browsers supported HTTP/2 for a long time, finally Java has caught up and introduced HTTP/2 client.
 This new client also supports WebSockets.

 This module is released in incubation state.
 You can use incubating modules now, but they will be officially released in a future release.
 In JDK10 it should be moved from `jdk.incubator.httpclient` to `java.httpclient` module.
-Also JDK10 might introduce breaking changes.
+Also, JDK10 might introduce breaking changes.

 ### Java shell (Jshell)
-Finally Java has introduced REPL(Read Evaluate Print Loop) shell that allows to run Java commands interactively.
-Sometimes it is really usefull to test code snippet, for this purpose I have used GroovyConsole.
-But GroovyConsole is not perfect, because it uses Groovy language which is superset of Java.
+Finally, Java has introduced REPL(Read Evaluate Print Loop) shell that allows running Java commands interactively.
+Sometimes it is really useful to test code snippet, for this purpose I have used GroovyConsole.
+But GroovyConsole is not perfect because it uses Groovy language which is a superset of Java.

 ```groovy
 jshell> String hello = "Hello World"